I am simply not judging your grammar.

 A fear that educators share with me is that they don’t want to return to poor teaching practices.
 I agree.
 Lessons should connect to real life.
 Show students that grammar is ever-changing and debatable.
 Invite students to take part of the debate and to participate in questioning rules.

 If we tell students we are judging them, they won’t want to analyze their language.
 They won’t feel comfortable with us.
+Plus, who wants to give a speech or write a paper that will be judged from the beginning?

 3. Judgment ignores that grammar is more than rules and lists.